jamieperin/diarrhea_etiology/README.md

-# diarrhea_etiology
+# diarrhoea_etiology

 This repository contains all source data as well as source coding used to create estimates of etiology-specific diarrhea deaths for the years 2000 to 2021.
+Methods, results, and interpretation are provided in detail in the publications:

 Black RE, Perin J, Yeung D, Rajeev T, Miller J, Elwood SE, Platts-Mills JA.